 You will also find that the 3000 is ideal for just about all bass fishing techniques, from light soft plastics to casting live baits.

-Good 3000 reels are now incredibly compact but will hold plenty of a heavier class of braid.
+Good 3000 reels are now incredibly compact but will hold plenty of braid.
 This is great for when you’re fishing heavy structure.

 You have the option to drop down in line class considerably to ramp up the sport or increase lure action and feedback.

-A 3000-size reel is definitely my go-to especially when I’m expecting a larger class of fish – which, to be honest, most of us are ‘expecting’ every time we wet a line.
+A 3000-size reel is definitely my go-to especially when I’m expecting a larger class of fish.

 I really like the 3000 spinning reel when I’m taking only one reel.
 I will also take 1 or two extra spools, packed with line of a heavier and lighter class.

-Should you go Bigger than a 3000 for Bass?
+Should You Go Bigger than A 3000 Size for Bass?

-There are rare (very rare) circumstances when I’ll up the size beyond a 3000.
+There are rare circumstances when I’ll up the size beyond a 3000.
 The biggest I’ve used for bass is a 5000.

-This is for atrocious weather, using live baits, chasing trophy size fish in the most horrible snag infested waters you can imagine.
+This is for atrocious weather, using live baits, chasing trophy size fish in horrible snag infested waters.